Director, Public Relations Degree ProgramAssociate Professor of Media Arts

 With Faye Feller, Dress received a grant through the Association of Hispanic Arts from the Rockefeller Philanthropic Advisors and The Philanthropic Collaborative, Inc. (TPC) for “Wonders of Learning Frontiers,” a Spanish Harlem weekend program integrating science, technology and arts.
 Invited to speak at the 59th Annual DPI/NGO Conference at United Nations Headquarters, they presented their youth project at “Education, Youth & Technology for Sustainable Development” sponsored by UNESCO, the CONGO Committee on Education and Rotary International.

 She developed an award-winning logo to launch National EE Week in 2005.
 Projects with Yellowstone involved the development of its Web site greateryellowstonescience.org to connect various publics to science at the park and efforts to promote its electronic field trips as a middle school resource, with ten major American city public schools partnering in the program she developed.

-Professor Dress is an accredited member of the Public Relations Society of America, serves as a Big Apple Awards senior judge and advises a student PRSSA chapter at C.W.
-Post.
+Professor Dress is an accredited member of the Public Relations Society of America, judges the Silver Anvil and Big Apple Awards and advises a student PRSSA chapter at LIU Post.
 She also is a member of the American Institute of Graphic Arts, New York Women in Communications, National Association of Women Business Owners and Media Ecology Association.
-Recently, Professor Dress was appointed an outcomes assessment fellow at C.W.
-Post, where she mentors other faculty in the assessment planning and measurement process.
+Recently, Professor Dress was appointed an outcomes assessment fellow at LIU Post, where she mentors other faculty in the assessment planning and measurement process.